-Drive about an hour and a half drive east from Saint John, and you'll find yourself in Fundy National Park, one of the last remaining wilderness areas in southern New Brunswick.
-The park's 129 square miles sprawl out along the Bay of Fundy's shore, providing spectacular views of the water.
-During low tide, the parks massive red boulders and muddy crimson beaches are exposed, offering colorful photo ops.
-Even when the tide is high, Fundy National Park's wooden platform trails lead through verdant, mossy forest and past tumbling waterfalls to spectacular cliff-top Bay of Fundy vistas.
+Drive about 70 miles northeast of Saint John and you'll find yourself in Fundy National Park, one of the last remaining wilderness areas in southern New Brunswick.
+The park's 50,900 acres sprawl out along the Bay of Fundy's shore and are home to wild animals like black bears, moose and beavers, providing spectacular water vistas and wildlife viewing opportunities.
+During low tide, the park's massive red boulders and muddy crimson beaches are exposed, offering colorful photo ops.
+Even when the tide is high, Fundy National Park's wooden platform trails lead through verdant, mossy forest and past tumbling waterfalls to spectacular waterfront cliffs.

 Travelers praise Fundy National Park's breathtaking setting, friendly staff and top-notch trail system.
 However, a few warn that the lack of trail signage can make the park's paths tricky to navigate, even with a map.
 To get your bearings before your journey, speak with a ranger at one of the park's two visitor centers.
 Also be mindful of what you're capable of handling, since many trails here are considered moderate or difficult to trek.

 Fundy National Park welcomes visitors all day, every day, though amenities like the park's campgrounds, golf course, pool and boat rentals are only available during select months.
 The main visitor center is open from early January to late October, while the Wolfe Lake visitor center is open between mid-May and late October.
 Exact hours for both facilities vary by month (and sometimes by day).